Hanna hurls a gem as Rebels win home opener - Austin Daily Herald

 Hanna hurls a gem as Rebels win home opener

 ADAMS — Although he may have left a no-hitter on the mound, Southland junior Harrison Hanna didn’t pout or throw a fit.
-Instead, he stepped aside and enjoyed his team’s 9-1 win over Alden-Conger/Glenville-Emmons (2-7 overall) in the Rebel baseball team’s home opener in Adams Tuesday.
+Instead, he stepped aside and enjoyed his team’s 9-1 win over Alden-Conger/Glenville-Emmons (2-7 overall) in the Rebel baseball team’s home opener Tuesday.

 Hanna struck out 12 while allowing just one walk and one hit batter through five and one-thirds innings when he was relieved with Southland leading 9-0.
 Hanna retired the first 11 hitters he faced in a row, but he wasn’t thinking about perfection at any point — he just wanted the win.